CARMinesDouai/PhaROS2-Docker/ROS-Navigation/README.md

 - You need to have Docker properly installed on your computer.
 If needed use my [Docker installation tutorial](https://github.com/CARMinesDouai/PhaROS2/tree/master/Docker%20Installation).
 - You need to have already mapped the room.
 If needed use my [Mapping with a Turtlebot and Docker tutorial](https://github.com/CARMinesDouai/PhaROS2/tree/master/ROS-Mapping).

 ## Building the ROS-navigation-in-map docker image
+First you need to have previously built the ROS-mapping-desktop docker image.
+[Here is the guide on how to build it](https://github.com/CARMinesDouai/PhaROS2/tree/master/ROS-Mapping#a-building-the-ros-mapping-desktop-docker-image) if you haven't built this image already.
+*(Note: the ROS-mapping-desktop docker image is needed because it is the initial image of the ROS-navigation-in-map docker image build.)*

-Download this [Dockerfile](https://github.com/CARMinesDouai/PhaROS2/blob/master/ROS-Navigation/Dockerfile), which describes a docker image containing the necessary packages for navigating a turtlebot inside a mapped room through RVIZ.
+Now for the ROS-navigation-in-map docker image itself download this [Dockerfile](https://github.com/CARMinesDouai/PhaROS2/blob/master/ROS-Navigation/Dockerfile).
+It describes a docker image containing the necessary packages for navigating a turtlebot inside a mapped room through RVIZ.
 Then to build the docker image, use the following command :
 ```bash
 $ sudo docker build -t ros:navigation-in-map /path_of/directory_containing/the_Dockerfile